puppetlabs/puppet-docs/source/puppet/6.3/configuration.md

 * With Puppet Server, you should refresh environments by calling the `environment-cache` API endpoint.
 See the docs for the Puppet Server administrative API.
-* With a Rack Puppet master, you should restart the web server or the application server.
-Passenger lets you touch a `restart.txt` file to refresh an application without restarting Apache; see the Passenger docs for details.

 We don't recommend using any value other than `0` or `unlimited`, since most Puppet masters use a pool of Ruby interpreters which all have their